|Nutrition Facts (per serving)|

 Most Indian dishes that include a gravy have certain ingredients in common—such as garlic and ginger pastes, coriander and cumin powders and turmeric—and are made from a masala, a mix of these spices blended into a paste.
 So preparing and storing a gravy when you have some spare time is a great idea and makes dinner a cinch on a busy weeknight—when you are ready to cook, all you need to do is add the meat or vegetable to the gravy and cook through.

-This basic masala is the necessary blend for several Indian dishes, including chicken tikka masala, as well as chicken curry and methi mutton curry, to just name a few.
+This basic masala is the necessary blend for several Indian dishes, including chicken tikka masala, chicken curry, and methi mutton curry to just name a few.
 This recipe makes enough gravy for a single dish, but feel free to double and freeze for later use.
-You can also make a thinner gravy using thinly sliced onions and tomatoes (instead of grinding them into a paste).
+You can also make a thinner gravy using thinly sliced onions and tomatoes instead of grinding them into a paste.

 - 3 Tbsp vegetable (or canola or sunflower oil)

 2 teaspoons garlic paste

 1 teaspoon ginger paste

 1 teaspoon red chili powder, less if you want less heat

 1/2 teaspoon turmeric powder